WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <img src="3_SolarModules_MPPT-Controller/3_SolarModules_01.jpg" width="500">
 <br/>
 The LT3256 is a solar MPPT controller and Li-Ion charger IC.
-I modified the LT3256 borad to get a MPP of 16V and a charge voltage for 8,4V (for 2 Li-Ion) cells, with a maximum current of 0,5A.
+I modified the LT3256 board to set the MPP to 16V and to provide a charge voltage for 8,4V (for 2 Li-Ion) cells, with a maximum current of 0,5A.
 Below is the final circuit of the LT3256 board I use.

 <img src="3_SolarModules_MPPT-Controller/3_SolarModules_03_MPPT_Controller_Schematic_LT3652.jpg" width="500">
 <br/>
-To test the energy harvesting from the solar cells with the LT3256 MPPT controller, there was a need for a sink of the current like a Li-Ion cell would do it.
-For that I made a Li-Ion battery emulator, based on a couple of TL431 voltage adjustable shunt regulators.
+To test the energy harvesting from the solar cells with the LT3256 MPPT controller, as well as the CCCV behaviour, you need an empt battery pack, or even better a sink simulating the charge current of a Li-Ion cell.
+For that I made a simple Li-Ion battery emulator, based on a couple of TL431 voltage adjustable shunt regulators.

 <img src="3_SolarModules_MPPT-Controller/3_SolarModules_06_CCCV-Load-Tester_TL431.jpg" width="500">
 <img src="3_SolarModules_MPPT-Controller/3_SolarModules_05_CCCV-Load-Tester_Schematic_TL431.jpg" width="500">